Tyrant flycatcher: Habitat and distribution

 Species richness of Tyrannidae, when compared to habitat, is highly variable, although most every land habitat in the Americas has at least some of these birds.
 The habitats of tropical lowland evergreen forest and montane evergreen forest have the highest single site species diversity while many habitats including rivers, palm forest, white sand forest, tropical deciduous forest edge, southern temperate forest, southern temperate forest edge, semi-humid/humid montane scrub, and northern temperate grassland have the lowest single species diversity.
 The variation between the highest and the lowest is extreme; ninety species can be found in the tropical lowland evergreen forests while the number of species that can be found in the habitats listed above typically are in the single digits.
 This may be due in part to the fewer niches found in certain areas and therefore fewer places for the species to occupy.

 Tyrannidae specialization among habitats is very strong in tropical lowland evergreen forests and montane evergreen forests.
 These habitat types, therefore, display the greatest specialization.
 The counts differ by three species (tropical lowland evergreen forests have 49 endemic species and montane evergreen forests have 46 endemic species).
 It can be assumed that they both have similar levels of specialization.

 Regionally, the Atlantic Forest has the highest species richness with the Chocó following closely behind.

 Status and conservation

 The northern beardless tyrannulet (Camptostoma imberbe) is protected under the Migratory Bird Treaty Act of 1918.
 This species is common south of the US border.
 The situation for a number of other species from South and Central America is far more problematic.
 In 2007, BirdLife International (and consequently IUCN) considered two species, the Minas Gerais tyrannulet and Kaempfer's tody-tyrant critically endangered.
 Both are endemic to Brazil.
 Additionally, seven species were considered endangered and eighteen species vulnerable.

 Systematics

+The family's name is derived from an early description of the eastern kingbird as "the tyrant" by naturalist Mark Catesby in the 1730s.
+Carl Linnaeus adopted that name for the entire family Tyrannidae, because he admired Catesby's work.

-The family contains 447 species divided into 104 genera.
+The family contains 441 species divided into 104 genera.
 A full list, sortable by common and binomial names, is at list of tyrant flycatcher species.
 Species in the genera Tityra, Pachyramphus, Laniocera and Xenopsaris were formerly placed in this family, but evidence suggested they belong in their own family, the Tityridae, where they are now placed by SACC.